Why Women Consider Abortion

 By doing so, your present hardship can turn into an opportunity for you to:

-- become aware of what is important to you in life.
+- become aware of what is truly important to you.

 - work on your relationship and thereby grow even closer to your partner.